InfoSecInnovations/Sentinel-Service-Offering/README.md

 - Have `Global Administrator` permissions.

-- In the portal go to Azure Active Directory/Properties and enable _Access management for Azure resources_
+- In the portal go to Azure Active Directory/Properties and enable _Access management for Azure resources_ and save the change.

 - Do the following in PowerShell using the `Az` module to assign ownership of the tenant scope: